Published: September 12, 2022

 $ git clone user-on-host@host:/path/to/server

-I like to get a bit fancy and adduser a git user on the server so that the repos can be stored in its home directory and ssh access can be managed separately from the user account I would normally use.
+that the repos can be stored in its home directory and ssh access can

-Assuming the git user has the home directory /home/git, the following will clone /home/git/repo.git:
+user has the home directory /home/git

 $ git clone git@host:repo.git